-Article 4.1 - frequency of examinations and tests; examination schedule; re-examinations; extra opportunities
+Article 4.1 - Frequency of examinations and tests; examination schedule; re-examinations; extra opportunities

-- 1. The opportunity to take a test is presented at least once per academic year. - 2.
-The opportunity to take written tests when belonging to an examination as referred to in Article 1.3 is given twice per academic year.
-However in case of no registrations during the regular registration period for the re-sit, this test shall be cancelled. - 3.
+- The opportunity to take written tests when belonging to an examination as referred to in Article 1.3 is given twice per academic year.
+However in case of no registrations during the regular registration period for the re-sit, this test shall be cancelled. - 2.
+Examinations that are taken in a way other than a written test can be taken at least once per year. - 3.
 Only students who submitted the final thesis before the deadline of the first opportunity in February as announced by the programme in question, are eligible to submit a repair version for the deadline in April. - 4.
 Students who have not passed the thesis proposal at the first opportunity, will be offered a retry for which the submission deadline is set at least at two weeks from the date of publication of the first opportunity results. - 5.
-The student has a free choice in the number of repeats for taking a written test when part of an examination.
-The result for the test is established on the last test result obtained.
+With due observance of the provisions of the first paragraph, the student has a free choice in the number of repeats for taking a written test when part of an examination.
+The result for the test is established on the highest test result obtained.
 If the material to be studied for a course has changed, the subsequent tests will reflect the new material. - 6.
 In addition to the provisions set out in paragraphs 1 and 2, the opportunity to take a test for which the accompanying course is given for the last time ever, is given two times in the academic year subsequent to the last year of the course in case of a written test and only once in case of an assignment.
 The tests of the master electives are excluded from this rule.
 The tests will be scheduled during the examination period concerned.
 Deviating from paragraph 5 above, tests for these courses that have already been passed may not be taken again. - 7.
-Without prejudice to applicable regulations regarding a period free of tests, and with due observance of the other provisions set out in these regulations, and of the Rules and Guidelines established by the Examination Board, the Dean of the MScIM degree establishes a schedule for written tests and examinations before the start of the academic year.
-In the event of urgent exceptional circumstances, the Dean of the MScIM degree can change the schedule during the academic year, provided that the change is announced in good time and no later than the start of the registration period, of the period of tests concerned, via appropriate channels such as SIN-Online. - 8.
-In exceptional cases the Examination Board can, at the request of the student, decide that an extra opportunity to take a written test will be offered, in derogation from the schedule.

-9. To courses that are instructed under the supervision and authority of accredited institutions other than RSM Erasmus University and for which results are converted to the MScIM curriculum, the rules and regulations apply as set, upheld and applied by the Examination Board, or equivalent body, of that accredited institution.
+Without prejudice to applicable regulations regarding a period free of tests, and with due observance of the other provisions set out in these regulations, and of the Rules and Guidelines established by the Examination Board, the Programme Director establishes a schedule for written tests and examinations before the start of the academic year.
+In the event of urgent exceptional circumstances, the Programme Director can change the schedule during the academic year, provided that the change is announced in good time and no later than the start of the registration period, of the period of tests concerned, via appropriate channels such as SIN-Online. - 8.
+In exceptional cases the Examination Board can, at the request of the student, decide that an extra opportunity to take a written test will be offered, in derogation from the schedule. - 9.
+To courses that are instructed under the supervision and authority of national accredited institutions other than Rotterdam School of Management, Erasmus University and for which results are converted to the MScIM curriculum, the rules and regulations apply as set, upheld and applied by the Examination Board, or equivalent body, of that accredited institution.

-Article 4.2 - form of the examinations and tests
+Article 4.2 - Form of the examinations and tests